d3/d3-axis/README.md

 ## Installing

 If you use NPM, `npm install d3-axis`.
 Otherwise, download the [latest release](https://github.com/d3/d3-axis/releases/latest).
-The released bundle supports AMD, CommonJS, and vanilla environments.
-Create a custom build using [Rollup](https://github.com/rollup/rollup) or your preferred bundler.
-You can also load directly from [d3js.org](https://d3js.org):
+You can also load directly from [d3js.org](https://d3js.org), either as a [standalone library](https://d3js.org/d3-axis.v0.3.min.js) or as part of [D3 4.0 alpha](https://github.com/mbostock/d3/tree/4).
+(If you’re not using [time scales](#time), you can omit d3-time and d3-time-format.)
+AMD, CommonJS, and vanilla environments are supported.
+In vanilla, a `d3_axis` global is exported:

 ```html
 <script src="https://d3js.org/d3-array.v0.7.min.js"></script>